matthew-scherf/Empirical-Non-Duality/README.md

 ## Still don't care?

-* For AI research: introduces a new inductive bias—non-agentive, relational learning.
+* For AI research this introduces a new inductive bias—non-agentive, relational learning.
-* For philosophy: provides operational, measurable support for non-dual ontology.
+* For philosophy this provides operational, measurable support for non-dual ontology.
-* For engineering: shows that interpretability and stability improve when causation is distributed, not centralized.
+* For engineering this shows that interpretability and stability improve when causation is distributed, not centralized.
+* For humanity, wait and see.

 ---